medusajs/medusa/docs/content/add-plugins/twilio-sms.md

 ---
-description: 'Learn how to integrate Twilio SMS with the Medusa server.
+description: 'Learn how to integrate Twilio SMS with the Medusa backend.
 Learn how to install the Twilio SMS plugin and test it out.'
 addHowToData: true
 ---